sophie-boak/Japanese-Diary-Assistant/README.md

 # Credits
 - **Studio Ghibli** - original creators of Totoro and the visual inspiration for the app's theme
 - **Fan artists** - Totoro-inspired artwork used in screenshots were sourced from social media.
 Original artists unknown.
-All artwork belongs to their respective creators and is not included in this repsitory.
+All artwork belongs to their respective creators and is not included in this repository.